discordx-ts/templates/3-blank/README.md

 # 💖 Thank you

-Show your support for [Discordx](https://www.npmjs.com/package/discordx) by giving us a star on [GitHub](https://github.com/oceanroleplay/discord.ts).
+Why not show your support for [Discordx](https://www.npmjs.com/package/discordx) by giving us a star on [GitHub](https://github.com/oceanroleplay/discord.ts).